banana pudding donuts (greek yogurt, air fryer)

 Calories: 175kcal

-In a blender, blend ¾ cup Greek yogurt, ¾ cup Greek yogurt (yes from both the dough and the filling), 2 tablespoons mashed banana, remaining banana (the whole banana), 1 tablespoon maple syrup, 4-5 tablespoon instant banana pudding mix 1 teaspoon vanilla bean paste, and ½ teaspoon salt.
-Add a splash of milk only if needed to blend but try not to.Remove half of this and add to a large bowl.
-Mix with 1 cup all-purpose flour, 1 large egg, 2 teaspoons baking powder, and ¼ teaspoon baking soda.
+In a blender, blend 1.5 cup Greek yogurt, 1 banana, 1 tablespoon maple syrup, 4-5 tablespoon instant banana pudding mix 1 teaspoon vanilla bean paste, and ½ teaspoon salt.
+Add a splash of milk only if needed to blend but try not to.Pour half of this into a large bowl (leave the rest in the blender).
+To the bowl, add the 1 cup all-purpose flour, 1 large egg, 2 teaspoons baking powder, and ¼ teaspoon baking soda.
 Stir until a soft dough forms.
 It will be slightly sticky.
 If it's sticking to your hands even after oiling, add flour one tablespoon at a time until it cleans off.
 Spray your hands and the air fryer basket with olive oil spray.
 Roll the dough into 8 equal balls.
 Air fry at 350°F for 10–12 minutes, until firm on top and lightly golden on the bottom.
 Donuts should feel set - not too soft - when pressed lightly.

-While the donuts cook, transfer half of the rest of the banana filling to a piping bag.
+While the donuts cook, transfer half of the rest of the banana filling (from the blender) to a piping bag.
 Store in the fridge until ready to use.
-You can also stick piping this into the donut and just use it as a dip.
+You can also skip piping this into the donut and just use it all as a dip.
 Keep the other half for dipping.

 Remove donuts and let cool for at least 20 minutes.
 Don't skip this - warm donuts absorb the filling.
 Meanwhile, make the coating by mixing the ⅓ cup granulated sugar and 2 teaspoons cinnamon.When cool, use a piping tip or chopstick to poke a hole in the top and four sides of each donut.
 Spray lightly with olive oil or brush with melted butter, then roll in the cinnamon sugar mixture.
 Pipe filling into each hole until you feel slight resistance.
 Serve immediately, with the reserved dipping filling on the side.